 Both the models offer all premium features, full access to the GeneratePress site library, the limit of use to up to 500 websites, and a risk-free 30-day money-back guarantee.

 For developers & agencies – Genesis

-For single user, blogger or affiliate marketer – GeneratePress
+For a single user, blogger, or affiliate marketer – GeneratePress

 Frequently Asked Question